-Antoine Flochel is Chairman of VicJen Finance SA which held 2,000 shares of the Company and 4,000 voting rights as of 31 December 2020.
+- Alma Capital Europe SA (Luxembourg), Director - Alma Capital Investment Funds SICAV (Luxembourg), Director\ - Alma Capital Investment Managers (Luxembourg), Director\ - Lepe Capital (UK), Member of the Investment Advisory Committee\ Mayroy SA (Luxembourg), Managing Director and Chairman of the Board - MR HB (Luxembourg), Managing Partner - Institut Français des Administrateurs, IFA (France), Director - Antoine Flochel is Chairman of VicJen Finance SA which held 2,000 shares of the Company and 4,000 voting rights as of 31 December 2020.
 He is also Managing Partner of Financière de Catalogne, which held 3,000 shares of the Company and 6,000 voting rights at the same date.

+Highrock S.àr.I.
+Nationality: Shares owned: 21,816,679 Director Luxembourg Voting rights: 43,633,357

+Committees\\:

+- Innovation and Development Committee - Specialty Care (Permanent guest) - Innovation and Development Committee - Consumer HealthCare (Permanent guest)

+6 January 2020 (co-option)\\\

-Highrock S.àr.l Director Nationality: Luxembourg Shares owned: 21,816,679 Voting rights: 43,633,357 Committees: • Innovation and Development Committee - Specialty Care (Permanent guest) Biography a Highrock S.àr.I. is a limited liability company und Since 19 December 2019, Highrock S.àr.I. has I Pagistared office: 2 rue Nicolae Adamos 1 11 Innovation and Development Committee - Consumer HealthCare (Permanent guest) Registered office: 3, rue Nicolas Adames - L-1114 Luxembourg.
+Highrock S.àr.I. is a limited liability company under Luxembourg law incorporated on 25 May 2009.
+Since 19 December 2019, Highrock S.àr.l. has been a shareholder of Ipsen S.A.
+Registered office: 3, rue Nicolas Adames - L-1114 Luxembourg.
 RCS Luxembourg B146822.

 As of 31 December 2020, it held 21,816,679 shares, i.e. 26.03% of the share capital, and 43,633,357 voting rights, i.e. 33.30% of the actual voting rights.

-Highrock S.àr.I. was co-opted to replace Anne Beaufour by the Board of Directors on 6 January 2020.
+Highrock S.àr.l. was co-opted to replace Anne Beaufour by the Board of Directors on 6 January 2020.
 Its permanent representative is Anne Beaufour.

-Date of 1 st appointment: 6 January 2020 (co-option) Term of office: 2022 Shareholders' Meeting Anne Beaufour Permanent representative of Highroc k S.àr.I.
-Nationality: French Shares owned: 1 Voting rights: 2 Committees (in 2020): Innovation and Development Biography and experience Innovation and Development Committee - Specialty Care (Permanent guest) Innovation and Development Committee - Consumer HealthCare (Permanent guest) Anne Beaufour holds a Bachelor's degree in geology (University of Paris Orsay).
+Anne Beaufour Permanent representative of Highrock The second secon Shares owned: 1 Voting rights: 2 Committees (in 2020): Diagraphy and aypariance

+- Innovation and Development Committee - Specialty Care (Permanent guest) - Innovation and Development Committee - Consumer HealthCare (Permanent guest)

+8 August 1963

+Anne Beaufour holds a Bachelor's degree in geology (University of Paris Orsay).
 Anne Beaufour is the shareholder of several companies, as described in section 5.6.2.1, which directly and/or indirectly hold shares of the Company.

-On 6 January 2020, the Board of Directors acknowledged her resignation and co-opted Highrock S.àr.I., represented by Anne Beaufour. , U U Positions and fund tions currently held Date of birth: 8 August 1963 Within the Ipsen Group or its main shareholders: Outside the l shareholders osen Group or its main : Listed company:Ipsen SA (France), Permanent Listed compa None iny: representative of Highrock S.àr.l.
-(Luxembourg) on the Board of Directors Non listed co • South End C (UK), Director Consulting Limited (SEC Ltd) Non listed company: • Highrock S.àr.I.
-(Luxembourg), Manager (ON), Directo וע Positions previously held that expired during the last five years FinHestia S.àr.I.
-(Luxembourg), Legal Manager Mayroy SA (Luxembourg), Vice Chairperson of the Board of Directors and Mana Director Beech Tree SA (Luxembourg), Director and Chairperson of the Board of Directors Bluehill Participations S.àr.I.
+On 6 January 2020, the Board of Directors acknowledged her resignation and co-opted Highrock S.àr.I., represented by Anne Beaufour.

+• Ipsen S.A.
+(France), Permanent representative of Highrock S.àr.I.
+(Luxembourg) on the Board of Directors

+Highrock S.àr.İ.
 (Luxembourg), Manager

-The shareholding is described in section 5.6.2.1.
+South End Consulting Limited (SEC Ltd) (UK), Director

-The shareholding is described in section 5.6.2.1.
-Anne Beaufour was a director and a permanent guest of the Innovation and Development Committee - Specialty Care and Innovation and Development Committee - Consumer HealthCare until 6 January 2020.
-Since 6 January 2020, the company Highrock S.àr.I is a Director and a permanent guest of the Innovation and Development Committee - Consumer HealthCare until 6 January 2020.
-Since 6 January 2020, the company Highrock S.àr.I is a Director and a permanent guest of the Innovation and Development Committee - Consumer HealthCare.
-The ratification of the provisional appointment of Highrock S.àr.I. as Director has been approved by the Shareholders' Meeting held on 29 May 2020.
+- FinHestia S.àr.I.
+(Luxembourg), Legal Manager - Mayroy SA (Luxembourg), Vice Chairperson of the Board of Directors and Managing Director - Beech Tree SA (Luxembourg), Director and Chairperson of the Board of Directors - Bluehill Participations S.àr.I.
+(Luxembourg), Manager - The shareholding is described in section 5.6.2.1. - Anne Beaufour was a director and a permanent guest of the Innovation and Development Committee Specialty Care and Innovation and Development Committee - Consumer HealthCare until 6 January 2020.
+Since 6 January 2020, the company Highrock S.arl. is a Director and a permanent guest of the Innovation and Development Committee - Specialty Care and Innovation and Development Committee - Consumer HealthCare. - \\\ The ratification of the provisional appointment of Highrock S.àr.l. as Director has been approved by the Shareholders' Meeting held on 29 May 2020.